_images/Bug72.jpg

 property Telescope.DoesRefraction: boolean

-(Read/Write) The mount applies atmospheric refraction to corrections
+(Read/Write) The mount applies atmospheric refraction corrections

 Raises: